meshery/meshery/README.md

 ## Join the Meshery community!

-Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://layer5.io/community/newcomers">Layer5 Community Welcome Guide</a> for a tour of resources available to you and see the <a href="https://layer5.io/community/handbook/repository-overview">Layer5 Repository Overview</a> for a cursory description of repository by technology and programming language.
+Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://layer5.io/community/newcomers">Layer5 Newcomers' Guide</a> for a tour of resources available to you and see the <a href="https://layer5.io/community/handbook/repository-overview">Layer5 Repository Overview</a> for a cursory description of repository by technology and programming language.
 Jump into community <a href="http://slack.layer5.io">Slack</a> to engage!

 <p style="clear:both;">